Flashcards in Key Question Deck (17):

 Using 3 facts and statistics about anorexia nervosa, explain why this issue is important

-- Over 1.6 million people in the UK suffer from anorexia and of those, 20% would die prematurely of their illness
+- 20% of the est. 1.6 million people in the UK suffer from anorexia die prematurely of their illness

 Using facts and figures, explain why we might expect the media to have an effect?